-Learning Contracts
+Educational Contracts

-The purpose of the Learning Contract is to clarify roles and responsibilities regarding the student's field work experience and to allow all participants (including the student) to develop educational goals for the student.
+The purpose of the Educational contract is to clarify roles and responsibilities regarding the student's field work experience and to allow all participants (including the student) to develop educational goals for the student.
 The student and field instructor develop this portion of the contract together.
 The contract includes explicit educational goals, student assignments, and the responsibilities of the agency and faculty field advisor.

-The Learning Contract developed with the field instructor should identify field-based student assignments and activities that will help the student gain the competencies and practice behaviors identified.
+The Educational Contract developed with the field instructor should identify field-based student assignments and activities that will help the student gain the competencies and practice behaviors identified.
 Sample assignments and activities are offered as suggestions that could foster the development of these practice behaviors.
 Field instructors, in collaboration with their student interns, may develop their own assignments and activities.
 There are a variety of approaches used to complete the Educational Contract.
 One popular strategy is to brainstorm a list of internship assignments and then insert them under the relevant competencies.
 Some assignments fulfill multiple competencies.
-The learning contract will be utilized in the field seminar as a learning tool.
-The field instructor will turn the contact into the Field Office who will forward it on to the Faculty Field Advisor.
+The learning contract will also be utilized in the field seminar as a learning tool.
+The field instructor will submit submit the contact into the CORE ELMS database which will forward it on to the Faculty Advisor.
+Educational contracts are to be submitted into the CORE ELMS database by the Field Instructor in mid-October (students and their field instructor will be notified each year of the specific due date) for review and suggestions.